Joonpark13/serif.nu-old/README.md

 	npm run dev

-For a production build, run
+For a production build, leave the two lines as is and run

 	npm run build
 	npm start